 I believe in taking small steps to a healthier life.
 This brings balance to my belief in dessert as a dietary staple and my firm policy that chocolate is a life necessity.
 I hope you enjoy this refreshing and healthy choice as much as I have!

-- 1 cup of 1% milk or water
+- 1 cup 1% milk

 - Put ingredients into blender in the order listed.